bitwes/Gut/GODOT_4_README.md

 ```
 * Doubling no longer supports paths to a script or scene.
 Load the script or scene first and pass that to `double`.
 See the "Doubling Changes" section for more details.
 * Doubling Inner Classes now requires you to call `register_inner_classes` first.
 See the "Doubling Changes" sedtion for more details.

+### Comparing Dictionaries and Arrays
+In Godot 3.x dictionaries were compared by reference and arrays were compared by value.
+In 4.0 both are compared by value.
+In Godot 4.0 you can compare dictionaries and arrays by reference using `is_same`.

+GUT honored the default comparing logic in 3.x, so it does the same in 4.0.
+This means that `assert_eq` will use Godot's `==` logic for dictionaries and arrays (comparing by value).
+If you want to compare by reference you can use the new `assert_same`.  `assert_same`

 ### Doubling Changes
 #### Doubling scripts and scenes